Saint Vitus (band): Reunions, death of two original members and recent activities (2003–present)

 Late 2009 through 2010 also saw the majority of Saint Vitus' back catalog come back into print.
 SST Records reissued vinyl versions of all the group's records except for the first album, which was reissued on CD.
-The label also released "Hallow's Victim" and "The Walking Dead" on CD, having never previously been available in the format.
+The label also released Hallow's Victim and The Walking Dead on CD, having never previously been available in the format.
 Buried By Time and Dust Records also did a limited vinyl issue of "Die Healing" (the first time that album had been available on vinyl) with a CD reissue expected to follow.

 In an April 2012 interview with Drop-D, guitarist Dave Chandler was asked if Saint Vitus was going to make another album after Lillie: F-65.
 His response was, "Right now we're just taking it step by step to see how people respond to [the new album].
 There would be no reason not to because when you're constantly playing you get a lot of ideas.
 We're not going to say yes or no now.
 There are a lot of people talking about the record so hopefully it will live up to everybody's expectations."

 Weinrich was deported to the US from Norway on November 9, 2014 after he was arrested for allegedly being caught in possession of 11 grams of methamphetamine.
 This occurred while the band was on tour commemorating the 35th anniversary of Born Too Late.
 As a result of his deportation, he missed the final six dates of the tour, which the band completed in his absence.

-Recent activities (2015–present)

 In 2015, Saint Vitus performed a single U.S. date in Austin, Texas and a European tour with original singer Scott Reagers, his first full shows with the band in 20 years.
 Due to Wino's commitments with The Obsessed's reunion, Reagers once again filled in for him on Saint Vitus' fall 2016 U.S. tour with The Skull and Witch Mountain and has remained with the band ever since.
 Also during this period, Pat Bruders of Crowbar and Down filled in for their longtime bassist Mark Adams, who could not tour with the band because of health reasons; it was revealed in October 2018 that he had been suffering from Parkinson's disease.

 Saint Vitus released their live album Live Vol. 2 on September 23, 2016.

 In a November 2017 interview, Chandler stated that they had "pretty much a whole [new] album" written.

 The band's latest album, titled Saint Vitus, was released on May 17, 2019.

 Mark Adams died from complications of Parkinson's disease on May 23, 2023, at the age of 64.